kubernetes-sigs/ibm-vpc-block-csi-driver/deploy/kubernetes/snapshot/validation-webhook/README.md

     The certificate provided in the `caBundle:` may not be right.
 If neither is the case, reach out to the community - raise an issue [here](https://github.com/kubernetes-csi/external-snapshotter/issues).

 ### Deploying webhook with cert manager
-Please refer to the [cert manager](https://cert-manager.io/docs/) to learn more about the same.
-Basically, cert manager takes care of generating and managing the certificates required for the webhook which reduces the overhead of generating certs manually using openssl and csr.
+The cert manager takes care of generating and managing the certificates required for the webhook which reduces the overhead of generating certs manually using openssl and csr.
+Please refer to the [cert manager](https://cert-manager.io/docs/) to learn more.
 Using cert manager for the snapshot validation webhook can be made more flexible.
 More information will be provided in the following steps.
 The [installation doc](https://cert-manager.io/docs/installation/kubectl/) for cert-manager has the steps to install and verify cert manager.
 But, please follow the steps given below which are specific to snapshot validation webhook.

 1. Run `kubectl apply -f https://github.com/cert-manager/cert-manager/releases/download/v1.9.1/cert-manager.yaml`.
     You should be able to see the following pods and service running in `cert-manager` namespace